-The STARS fleet currently consists of seven Eurocopter BK117 helicopters and one AW139 helicopter.
-At any given time, one helicopter is the primary, in-service aircraft at each of our bases.
-Additional helicopters are being brought online to support our operations.
+STARS currently operates a fleet comprised of Eurocopter BK117 and AgustaWestland AW139 helicopters, which have been specially outfitted for helicopter EMS operations.
+At any given time, one helicopter is the primary, in-service aircraft at each of our bases and is available to respond to missions.

-One helicopter serves as a back-up and support aircraft.
-This aircraft may be put into use when one of the primary helicopters is out of service for maintenance or repair.
-In addition, it plays a significant role in training activities and community outreach events.
+The helicopters in our fleet rotate in and out as back-up and support aircraft for when one of the primary helicopters is out of service for scheduled maintenance or repair.
+In addition, back-up aircraft play a significant role in training activities and community outreach events.

 Night Vision Goggles (NVG)

-In 2003, STARS flew a mission to carry a patient from southeastern Alberta to Calgary utilizing Night Vision Goggle (NVG) technology.
-This marked the first time that a civilian air carrier made use of NVG technology in Canada.
-STARS continues to employ this cutting-edge technology to enable better care for our patients.
+In 2003, STARS became the first civilian air carrier to use NVG technology in Canada.
+STARS continues to employ this cutting-edge technology to enable safer flights for our crews.